 Lemon 10 drops, lavender 20 drops and rosemary 5 drops

-For various sized pots of cream you can refer to the following blog post link for the amount of drops to use: Blending Instructions or make your own cream using my recipe in the following blog post on Cream Making.
+For various sized pots of cream you can refer to the following blog post link to see how many drops you should use: Blending Instructions

 I love playing around with different creams and flavours but even choosing a lotion you fancy from the supermarket will make all the difference to your lovely, well used, hands and fingers.

 Top tips for taking care of your hands:

 ALWAYS use washing up gloves when washing up, even if it’s just one cup or spoon, as putting your hands in and out of water especially with washing up liquid in can dry them out!
-My favourites are from the brand Bizzybee and the ‘satin touch’ type feel absolutely gorgeous inside, it is a real treat putting my hands in them.
+My favourites are from the brand Bizzybee and the ‘luxury household’ type feel absolutely gorgeous inside, it is a real treat putting my hands in them.